A Sharp Blockwise Tensor Perturbation Bound for Orthogonal Iteration: Introduction

-In addition to computing low-rank approximations of matrices and tensors, there is the more nuanced question of computing low-rank approximations under noise perturbation and determining how the perturbation impacts the quality of the decomposition.
+In addition to computing low rank approximations of matrices and tensors, there is the more nuanced question of computing low rank approximations under noise perturbations and determining how the perturbation impacts the quality of the decomposition.
 For matrices, perturbation theory is well studied and a number of results has been established \cite{bhatia2013matrix,stewart1990matrix}.
 However, perturbation theory for tensors is still in its infancy.
-It is difficult to extend results for matrices to tensors due to the complexity of tensor algebra and the fact many well established theories and concepts in matrices such as SVD or eigendecomposition do not exist or are not easy to use for tensors.
+It is difficult to extend results for matrices to tensors due to the complexity of tensor algebra and the fact many well established theories and concepts in matrices such as SVD or eigendecomposition do not exists or are not easy to use for tensors.
+Also, the lack of best low rank approximation property in those tensor algorithms increases the difficulty.
 There are several attempts in the literature and most of them require the noise tensor to be random \cite{richard2014statistical,zhang2018tensor,hopkins2015tensor,liu2017characterizing,zhang2017optimal-statsvd,zheng2015interpolating,balda2016first,xia2019sup}.
-In this paper, we move one step forward in this direction and provide the first general perturbation bounds of HOOI for tensors under the signal-plus-noise model

-without putting any structural assumption on the perturbation noise $\bcZ$.
-Like the classical Wedin's perturbation theory for matrices, we provide perturbation guarantees of estimated mode-$k$ singular subspace in tensors.
-In addition, we also provide the perturbation bounds for tensor reconstruction.
-By providing the deterministic rate matching lower bound, we can further show HOOI with good initialization is optimal for tensor reconstruction.
+In this paper, we move one step forward in this direction and provide the first general perturbation bounds for HOOI for tensors under the perturbation model \eqref{eq: perturbation model} without putting any structural assumption on the perturbation noise.
+Like the classical Wedin's perturbation theory for matrices, we provide perturbation guarantees of estimated k-mode singular subspaces in tensors.
+In addition, we also provide the perturbation bounds for tensor reconstruction and when tensor order is fixed, we can further show HOOI with good initialization is optimal for tensor reconstruction by providing the deterministic rate matching lower bound.